 The unique perspective from the passenger boat Rossan will enable tour-goers to see all of the action on the terminals and hopefully get a good glimpse of some passing vessels that are working at the Port.
 There is disabled access onto the boat as well as to the Port’s Visitor Centre for registration.
 Attendees will also be offered complimentary hot drinks and ice-creams from local suppliers.
 Places must be booked online in advance, as the boat trips are extremely popular!

 This spring, as part of the Brighton Fringe Festival, boat trips will run on 13th and 14th May.
-To attend the Brighton Fringe tours in May, you will need to book directly through the Brighton Fringe website, which can be found here.
+To attend the Brighton Fringe tours in May, you will need to book directly through the Brighton Fringe website.

 The Port’s week of back to back boat trips for the local community and business groups will be taking place in July from the 6th – 10th of the month.
-These tours are now available to book via Eventbrite here.
-For further details on how to book, please contact email@example.com.
+For further details on how to book, please contact firstname.lastname@example.org.